mobify/astro-scaffold/README.md

 change the `-destination` argument to point at the desired device and version.
 You must also update the `nightwatch-config.js` file inside of `app/tests/system`.
 Make sure the desired capabilities of the nightwatch config file match the device version you specify in the bash script.

+# iOS CI support

+### CircleCI Setup:
+- Update the files in `circle/certificates` and `circle/provisioning-profiles` as required
+- Update the config files in `circle/config` based on the updates made in the previous step
+- **Follow** GitHub repo in CircleCI
+- In **Experimental Settings** enable **Build iOS Project**
+- In **Environment Variables** make sure to set:
+    - HOCKEYAPP_TOKEN - See HockeyApp Setup below to get this
+    - KEY_PASSWORD - See `circle/README.md`

+### HockeyApp Setup
+- Make sure there is an iOS project created with matching bundle identifier
+- In Account Settings->API Tokens, make sure there is an active `Upload & Release` API token for your app.
+Copy & Paste the token into the HOCKEYAPP_TOKEN environment variable in CircleCI described in the above section CircleCI Setup

+# Android CI support
+- **Follow** GitHub repo in CircleCI
+- In **Experimental Settings** enable **Build iOS Project** (this is currently required)
+- In **Environment Variables** make sure to set:
+    - HOCKEYAPP_TOKEN - See HockeyApp Setup below to get this
+    - KEY_PASSWORD - See `circle/README.md`

+### HockeyApp Setup
+- Make sure there is an Android project created with matching bundle identifier
+- In Account Settings->API Tokens, make sure there is an active `Upload & Release` API token for your app.
+Copy & Paste the token into the HOCKEYAPP_TOKEN environment variable in CircleCI described in the above section CircleCI Setup